 Existing lawn or pasture can be successfully sown with meadow flowers if it is made up of fine grass species rather than tall, broad-leaved, vigorous or clump-forming grasses ( e.g. couch, rye grass, cocksfoot, false oat grass).
 The sward should be scarified with a rake or chain harrow to create pockets of bare soil making up 1/3 of the total area.
 Alternatively every third strip can be sprayed with weedkiller, lightly cultivated and then sowed.
 The sowing rate on existing grassland is 1-2g/m2 or 10-20kg/Ha (4-8kg/acre) The seed mix used should still be a locally sourced mix of approx. 30% flower seed 70% grass seed and the meadow grasses will gradually replace any less well adapted existing grasses.

-We have sold our own meadow seed mix in previous years, however our 2017 seed mix has sold out and we will not be harvesting meadows in 2018.
+We have sold our own meadow seed mix in previous years, however we are not harvesting meadow seed this year in 2019.

-We are pleased to advise that we will endeavour to supply a new meadow seed mix in 2019.
+We are planning to supply a new meadow seed mix in 2020.
 This will be harvested from the locality of Northamptonshire/Lincolnshire, so do check back then.